 St Michael’s Infant school is divided into four different classes.
-This system provides an excellent pastoral support for the children and gives them many opportunities to mix with both their peers and children in other year groups in a variety of learning opportunities and activities.
+The class teachers, along with their teaching assistants, provide an excellent pastoral care system and give the children many opportunities to mix with one another in a variety of learning opportunities.

 - Bumblebee Class - Reception (Year R)

 - Dragonfly Class - Reception (Year R) and Year 1

 - Ladybird Class – Year 1 and Year 2

 - Butterfly Class – Year 2